 - 1. The end of your presentation should summarize the following information about your article: - a.
 The article's main points. - b.
 Your "take-away"; how the reading was meaningful to you and what you learned.
-Describe how the article relates to the course content, your semester project, and the sports, recreation, and health or tourism/hospitality industries. - c.
+Describe how the article relates to your semester project, and the sports, recreation, and tourism/hospitality or event management industries. - c.
 Bibliographical reference. - 2.
 Evaluation will be based on: - 1.
-Ability to summarize the article's main points clearly and concisely

-- 2. Relevancy of the article to your semester project and ability to relate to class content and/or the sports, recreation, health and tourism/hospitality industries - 3.
-General presentation skills
+Ability to summarize the article's main points clearly and concisely - 2.
+Relevancy of the article to your semester project and/or the sports, recreation, and tourism/hospitality or event management industries.

 - Use any appropriate presentation format, such as Power Point, Prezi, video presentation or other. - Stay on topic!
-The presentation should take no more than 10 minutes. - Provide a full bibliography of references used in all aspects of this project (last slide)
+The presentation should take no more than 10 minutes. - Provide a full bibliography of references used in all aspects of this project